bardzjhe/VoiceBot_PhoneCall_SIM800C/README.md

 ### Installing

 Given multiple APIs may be used, it is recommended to have a pre-project environment when developing locally with Python.
-Install this library in a [virtualenv](https://virtualenv.pypa.io/en/latest/) using pip. virtualenv is a tool to create isolated Python environments.
+Install this library in a [virtualenv](https://virtualenv.pypa.io/en/latest/) using pip, if you haven't done it before. virtualenv is a tool to create isolated Python environments.
 The basic problem it addresses is one of dependencies and versions, and indirectly permissions.

 With virtualenv, it's possible to install this library without needing system install permissions, and without clashing with the installed system dependencies.